OsmanKandemir/indicator-intelligence/README.md

 ## Description

-Indicator-Intelligence collects static files and associated domains.
+Indicator-Intelligence collects static files and related domains.
 Calculates hashes to threat analysis.

 Fundamental logic method is similar to IOC.